-- 3.11 The Living Here Board had developed a high-level action plan that brought together certain aspects of the housing work streams as identified in the Belfast Agenda,.
+The Living Here Board had developed a high-level action plan that brought together certain aspects of the housing work streams as identified in the Belfast Agenda,.
 The Community Planning Planning Partnership agreed the initial action plans for the Living Here Board including the housing strand.
 Subsequently there has been further engagement with partners and at a meeting of the Living Here Board on 28 January it was proposed that any additional work strands as identified in the Housing Workshop of 18 December and those emerging from any follow up session(s) are also integrated into an updated action plan linked to the Living Here Board.
 This would provide for a more coherent and joined up approach amongst partners and provide a conduit for housing related issues to be considered.
-This action plan remains a work in progress however and there is an opportunity now for Members input to this in order to further inform and shape the Action Plan. - ^{3.12} As referred to above, following the SP&R meeting in December and as discussed at the Living Here Board, it is now proposed to hold an Elected Members' and City Partners workshop (or workshops) in order to further support decision making and enhance Members' understanding of the wider housing context, with the following key objectives: - Review and understand the key challenges and opportunities on housing (including demand and supply issues). - Understand the role of city partners - To brief Members on developments in social and affordable housing and on the operation of the private rented sector across Belfast. - To provide information on trends in the housing market. - To consider examples of successful practice from England, Scotland, Wales, Ireland regarding approaches to new supply, models that encourage mixed tenure and positive placemaking - To discuss ways to best use the Council's powers and obligations to enable the supply of housing - in support of the Belfast Agenda and aligned with other BCC strategies and frameworks, including the Local Development Plan. - Update and explore the key areas for priority focus and embed the updated actions in the Living Here Action Plan 3.13 0.10 It is proposed to hold the first workshop in March subject to getting a suitable date arranged, with a further workshop to follow therafter as required.
-3.14 In addition, options for a conference on housing hosted by the Lord Mayor are among the plans to be considered at the workshop and further details will be brought back to Committee.
-3.15 Equality and Good Relations and Rural Needs Implications There are no negatively equality, good relation or rural needs implications at this point.
+This action plan remains a work in progress however and there is an opportunity now for Members input to this in order to further inform and shape the Action Plan.

+- 3.12 As referred to above, following the Strategic Policy and Resources meeting in December and as discussed at the Living Here Board, it is now proposed to hold an Elected Members' and City Partners workshop (or workshops) in order to further support decision making and enhance Members' understanding of the wider housing context, with the following key objectives: - Review and understand the key challenges and opportunities on housing (including demand and supply issues); - Understand the role of city partners; - To brief Members on developments in social and affordable housing and on the operation of the private rented sector across Belfast: - To provide information on trends in the housing market; - To consider examples of successful practice from England, Scotland, Wales, Ireland regarding approaches to new supply, models that encourage mixed tenure and positive placemaking; - To discuss ways to best use the Council's powers and obligations to enable the supply of housing - in support of the Belfast Agenda and aligned with other BCC strategies and frameworks, including the Local Development Plan; and

+- Update and explore the key areas for priority focus and embed the updated actions in the Living Here Action Plan - 3.13 It is proposed to hold the first workshop in March subject to getting a suitable date arranged, with a further workshop to follow therafter as required. - 3.14 In addition, options for a conference on housing hosted by the Lord Mayor are among the plans to be considered at the workshop and further details will be brought back to Committee. - 3.15 Equality and Good Relations and Rural Needs Implications

+There are no negatively equality, good relation or rural needs implications at this point.
 The Council's Equality & Diversity Officer will be consulted during this process and any proposed approach will be subject to the Council's screening requirements to ensure that Equality and Good Relations implications and rural needs are fully considered.

-3.16 Financial and Resource Implications The cost of hosting the Workshops will be met from within the Place & Economy departmental budget.
-4.0 Appendices - Documents Attached None
+3.16 Financial and Resource Implications

+The cost of hosting the Workshops will be met from within the Place and Economy departmental budget."
-Agenda Item 5c

-No

-Yes

-CITY GROWTH AND REGNERATION COMMITTEE

-Subject: Infrastructure & Transport Update Date: 13 th February 2019 Reporting Officer: Cathy Reynolds, City Regeneration and Development Lead Officer Contact Officer: Sean Dolan, Development Manager

-Restricted Reports

-s this report restricted?
-Yes No X

-If Yes, when will the report become unrestricted?

-After Committee Decision

-After Council Decision

-Some time in the future

-Never

-Call-in

-Is the decision eligible for Call-in?
+The Committee adopted the recommendations.

+Infrastructure and Transport Update

+The Committee considered the following report:

-1.0 Purpose of Report or Summary of main Issues 1.1 To update Members on the following infrastructure and transport matters: 1.
-Belfast Infrastructure Study 2.
-Belfast Car Parking Strategy & Action Plan 3.
-Translink Depot 4.
-Review of Alfred Street / Upper Arthur Street Cycle Lane 5.
-Transport Scheme Consultations 2.0 Recommendations 2.1 The Committee is asked to: • Note the update on the Belfast Infrastructure Study and the intention to hold a Members' Briefing to present the out-workings of the Study. • Note the update on the Belfast Car Parking Strategy & Action Plan and agree to a future Members meeting with Dfl on the issue of problem parking.
+- "1.0 Purpose of Report or Summary of Main Issues - 1.1 To update Members on the following infrastructure and transport matters: - 1.
+Belfast Infrastructure Study - 2.
+Belfast Car Parking Strategy and Action Plan - 3.
+Translink Depot - 4.
+Review of Alfred Street / Upper Arthur Street Cycle Lane - 5.
+Transport Scheme Consultations

+2.1 The Committee is asked to: